Frank0415/FTW/Readme.md

 ```
 </details>

-## How to Clone Locally and use git properly
+## How to Clone Locally and use Git properly

+change to the directory you want to clone the repo to, and then run the following command:

 ```bash
 $ git clone git@github.com:Frank0415/FTW.git